york-quq/york-quq/README.md

-## Hi there is york 👋
+## Hi this is york 👋

-a CS-majored student in CUHKsz
+a CS major undergraduate in CUHKSZ

 <!--
 **york-quq/york-quq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.